moritz-hanke/bss/README.md

 ### 4. Comapring $MCC$ with $MCC_{oTN}$ and $F1$
 It is clear that MCC has alwawys to be smaller than $MCC_{oTN}$ because $MCC$s second term is negative and its first term contains $\frac{TN}{\sqrt{(TN + FP) * (TN +FN)}}$ which of course is smaller than the approximation $\frac{TN}{\sqrt{(TN ) * (TN)}}$ we used.
 How far 'off' is $MCC_{oTN}$ from the 'true' $MCC$ and from $F1$?

-The following figure shows the difference between $MCC_{oTN}$ and F1.
+The following figure shows the difference between $MCC$ and F1.
 I used the same settings from above.

 ![alt text](https://github.com/moritz-hanke/bss/blob/e46d0d90936671d16e0bc2647042839847f4ad35/plots/binary%20classification/MCC_F1.png)

+Of course, the number of variables $p$ makes a difference between the plots since it will affect the TN and therefore the MCC.
+However, the figure clearly shows that even for our medium setting the difference between MCC and F1 is rather small independent of the subset size and number of TP (controlled by $\alpha$).
+Further, for the medium and high setting $MCC$ looks similar to $MCC_{oTN}$, i.e. our approximation seems to be fair.